Vyral/terrence-boykin/_posts/2021-02-03-how-did-our-2020-market-fare.md

 7:42 — Despite all the craziness, buying the perfect home for your needs is still possible&nbsp;

-Hopefully you found this year-in-review report to be enlightening.
-If you have questions about any of the numbers mentioned in this video or are interested in buying or selling soon, please don’t hesitate to reach out.
-2021 is primed to be another very strong year for the market; start planning your sale or purchase soon.
+Hopefully, you found this year-in-review report to be enlightening.
+If you have questions about any of the numbers mentioned in this video or are interested in buying or selling soon, please don’t hesitate to reach out. **2021 is primed to be another very strong year for the market;** start planning your sale or purchase soon.
 No matter what’s on your mind, though, I always love hearing from you, and I’m here to be your go-to real estate resource.&nbsp;